Detecting and Filtering Unsafe Training Data via Data Attribution with Denoised Representation: Experiments: Jailbreaking Injection Detection

 \subsection{Results and Discussion}

 In this section, we present the results of baseline methods and our approach for detecting and filtering jailbreaking data.

+We first show the results of detection performance.
+Table~\ref{tab:AUPRC} reports the AUPRC of unsafe training data detection across baseline classifiers and data attribution methods.
+Our proposed method consistently improves upon data attribution baselines that leverage either hidden states or gradients, often yielding substantial performance gains.
+Notably, after applying our approach, data-attribution-based detection not only surpasses its vanilla counterparts but also outperforms the strongest baseline classifiers, highlighting the effectiveness of data attribution for uncovering unsafe training signals that classifiers fail to capture.

-We first demonstrate that fine-tuning language models on jailbreaking training data can effectively compromise their safety.
+Before we move on to the results of filtering and retraining, we demonstrate that fine-tuning language models on jailbreaking training data can effectively compromise their safety.
 Table \ref{tab:ASR} presents the ASR across different models and datasets.
-In comparison to training on the benign dataset $\mathcal{D}_{\text{benign}}$ only, the ASR is significantly higher when training with $\mathcal{D}_{\text{train}}$ that consists of unsafe training data, confirming that training on injected unsafe data results in unsafe model behaviors.
+In comparison to training on the benign dataset $\mathcal{D}_{\text{benign}}$ only, the ASR is significantly higher when training with $\mathcal{D}_{\text{train}}$ that consists of unsafe training data.

-Table~\ref{tab:AUPRC} and~\ref{tab:prf} respectively show the AUPRC and the top 100 precision, recall, and F1 of unsafe training data detection across models and methods.
-Our method demonstrates superior or comparable performance across different experimental settings.
-Notably, DABUF applied to Llama-3-8B achieves the highest performance in the ToxicChat injection experiment, showcasing the advantages of using data attribution for detecting unsafe training data.
-While state-of-the-art classifiers like Wildguard outperform DABUF in XSTest-Response experiments, this is largely due to XSTest-Response's focus on toxicity and explicit harm, aligning with their in-distribution training data.

-More importantly, Table \ref{tab:retrain_ASR} highlights that the proposed DABUF significantly outperforms all baseline methods in terms of the ASR of models retrained after filtering out the top 100 unsafe training samples identified by different methods.
-The results demonstrate that our data attribution approach, which explicitly accounts for the model training process, effectively identifies and filters unsafe training data that contributes the most to the unsafe model behaviors of interest, which leads to models with better safety when retrained on filtered datasets.
+Table~\ref{tab:retrain_ASR} further shows that applying our method not only improves detection but also leads to safer retrained models, as shown by consistently lower ASR values.
+This underscores that our method is not only effective at identifying unsafe training data but also at filtering those samples that most strongly drive harmful model behaviors, leading to significant improvements in retrain safety.
+In particular, gradient-based attribution enhanced with our denoising and dimension selection approach yield the greatest increase in retrained model safety.
+We believe this is because gradient-based attributions can more accurately capture the underlying training dynamics.